Rubbery Figures

 Rubbery Figures was a satirical rubber puppet series and segment that screened in Australia in various forms from 1984 to 1990.
 The series ran on the ABC until 1988, when it was axed and subsequently revived as a segment on Seven Network's Fast Forward in April 1989.
 It featured puppets of major political and social characters.

 Production

 The Rubbery Figures programs were made in the Melbourne film studio of Peter Nicholson, who also made the puppets themselves.
 Almost all the character voices for the puppets were performed by Melbourne voice actor Paul Jennings.

 Fast Forward's Rubbery Figures

 Steve Vizard, the man behind Channel Seven's Fast Forward, had seen Rubbery Figures on the ABC and thought they would make a good point of difference from competing comedy sketch series.
-Due to budget constraints, Peter Nicholson semi-autonomously produced five minute segments that could be inserted into the programme.
+Due to budget constraints, Peter Nicholson semi-autonomously produced five minute segments that could be inserted into the program.
 During this period the figures expanded into less current political satire; for example the puppets of Prime Minister Bob Hawke and then Treasurer Paul Keating played the parts of Captain Kirk and Mr Spock on board the enterprise.